Salable/smol-rag/DOCS.md

 # SmolRAG Documentation

+This is a demo RAG and MCP server for Salable documentation.
+Salable is a platform created to monetize SaaS apps.

 This document provides comprehensive information for users and developers working with the SmolRAG project.

 ## Table of Contents